urbanonymous/api_demo_v3/README.md

 The data is updated by websocket from the website to the internal API.
 The internal API is connected to Binance by websocket to get realtime price information.

+The web is made with Tailwind CSS and daisyUI

 Internally, the API uses FastAPI, jinja2, websockets and aiohttp.

 When the API starts, it executes a cleanup, closing all the open orders in the testnet.